Last updated: May 4, 2026

 Do I need to be bonded and insured to clean houses in Idaho?

-Idaho law does not require it for a solo residential cleaner.
-However, bonding and insurance are practically essential: most clients will ask “are you bonded?” before letting you in their home, and commercial clients will require a certificate of insurance before signing any contract.
-A $10,000 surety bond costs roughly $100-$300/year.
-General liability insurance ($1M per occurrence) runs $500-$1,500/year.
+Idaho law does not require bonding or insurance for a solo residential cleaner.
+However, bonding and insurance are practically essential: residential clients commonly ask “are you bonded and insured?” before granting access to their home, and commercial clients universally require a certificate of insurance before signing any contract.
+A $10,000-$25,000 janitorial surety bond costs approximately $100-$300/year.
+General liability insurance ($1M per occurrence) runs approximately $500-$1,500/year for a solo cleaner.
+Together, these demonstrate professionalism and close more client contracts.

 When does Idaho require workers’ compensation for a cleaning business?